rackerlabs/rackspace-how-to/content/cloud-servers/post-migration-considerations-when-migrating-from-amazon-web-services.md

 To create a robust and scalable monitoring system, consider using Rackspace Cloud Monitoring.
-For information about installing, configuring, and running an agent and enabling monitoring checks by using the Cloud Control Panel, read [Install and Configure the Rackspace Monitoring Agent](/how-to/install-and-configure-the-rackspace-monitoring-agent).
+For information about installing, configuring, and running an agent and enabling monitoring checks by using the Cloud Control Panel, read [Install and configure the Rackspace Monitoring Agent](/how-to/install-and-configure-the-rackspace-monitoring-agent).

 After you have installed the agent, based on your requirements, you can